philipwalton/blog/_articles/web-components-and-the-future-of-modular-css.md

 ```

 This addresses the problem of classes in the HTML, but it comes at the expense of reintroducing the problem of global selectors.

+Ultimately, any attempt to keep the abstraction layer in the CSS is going to run into the same problems.

 ### Downsides